-This dilly ranch snack mix is full of flavor and is perfectly munchable.
-It’s a great grab and go snack or fun for a party.
+This dill ranch Chex mix recipe is full of flavor and is perfectly munchable.
+It’s a great snack mix for a road trip or a fun salty snack for a party.

-It is one of those things where you sit down with a bowl of it so you can write a well informed post, and the next thing you know the bowl is gone.
+It is one of those things where you sit down with a bowl for a little snack and the next thing you know the bowl is gone.
 “This darn bowl must have a hole in it” you say to yourself as you get a little more.

 The next thing you know, your fingers and salty and covered in dill and your belly is full.
-Not that happened to me.
+Not that anything like that happened to me.

 I only had a few dainty little pieces.
 I swear.